 UCs Utilisation Cost,

-SPu Settlement Period of the Site(s) / Group, as defined above.
+SPu Utilisation Settlement Period of the Site(s) / Group, as defined above.

 PP is the Payment Proportion and works out what fraction of the full price is due to the Site(s) / Group for every Utilisation Settlement Period based on the Contracted Capacity and the actual delivery.